foxamanda2/FirstBankOfSuncoast/README.md

   Four lines of WriteLines

   if (userChoice==withdraw) REMOVE

-  -Write a question (savings or checking)
+  - Write a question (savings or checking)
-  -If question answer is savings
+  - If question answer is savings
-  --Find savings
+    - Find savings
-  --Ask how much they would like to withdraw (int.Parce) --subtract that amount from savings
+    - Ask how much they would like to withdraw (int.Parce)
+    - subtract that amount from savings
-  ---If that amount (savings<0)
+      - If that amount (savings<0)
-  ---Write "insufficient funds"
+      - Write "insufficient funds"
-  -If question answer is checking
+  - If question answer is checking
-  --Find checking
+    - Find checking
-  --Ask how much they would like to withdraw (int.Parce) --subtract that amount from checking
+    - Ask how much they would like to withdraw (int.Parce)
+    - subtract that amount from checking
-  ---If that amount (checking<0)
+      - If that amount (checking<0)
-  ---Write "insufficient funds"
+      - Write "insufficient funds"
-  ---return money back?
+      - return money back?

   if (userChoice==quit)

-  -var userChoise= true;
+  - var userChoise= true;

 * Write to a file
-  -Exit Bank account
+  - Exit Bank account